 Set within beautiful grounds in the seaside suburb of Hove, Alwyndor delivers on-site residential living and support at home services, along with therapy and wellbeing services that empower the people in our communities to live healthy, engaged and fulfilled lives.

 The vision that has become the modern-day Alwyndor stemmed from the heart of a young woman named Dorothy Cheater, who never lost sight of her desire to care for others.

-Dorothy grew up on her parent’s Dunrobin Road, Hove property and lived their for her entire life.
+Dorothy grew up on her parent’s Dunrobin Road, Hove property and lived there for her entire life.